raiden-network/spec/messaging.rst

 Locked Transfer
 -----------------

-A Locked Transfer is a message used to reserve tokens for a mediated transfer to another node called the **target**.

 Locked Transfer message
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The message is always sent to the next mediating node, altered and forwarded until the **target** is reached.

 In order to create a valid, signed JSON message, four consecutive steps are conducted.